partrickJhonson/beef/Configuration.md

-# Configuring BeEF
+## Introduction

-Most of the core BeEF configurations are in the main configuration file : [config.yaml](https://github.com/beefproject/beef/blob/master/config.yaml).
+BeEF utilises YAML files in order to configure the core functionality, as well as the extensions.
+Most of the core BeEF configurations are in the main configuration file : [config.yaml](https://github.com/beefproject/beef/blob/master/config.yaml), found in the BeEF directory.
 To configure extensions, the config.yaml files will be found in the extension folder that you're trying to modify.

 ***